A340s to demonstrate new technologies as part of Europe’s ‘Clean Sky’ project

 Airbus will modify an A340 with laminar flow control (LFC) technologies as the European aerospace industry strives to reduce fuel burn 40% through its Clean Sky program.
 The modified A340-300 is slated to fly in 2012.
 It will first feature only passive LFC technologies; later, a hybrid approach will be evaluated.
 The effort is part of the Smart Fixed-Wing portion of the €1.6-billion ($2-billion) European Union Clean Sky program.
 The €393-million Smart Fixed-Wing element, with Airbus ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airbus To Provide A340s as Clean Sky Testbeds".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airbus To Provide A340s as Clean Sky Testbeds".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.